Romani culture: Cuisine

-Hedgehogs are both eaten and given high status by the Roma.

 Etiquette

 Romani individuals are known for their sociable nature and often embrace spontaneous visits from relatives, neighbors, or friends as opportunities for social interaction.
 Their greetings are warm and include expressions of goodwill and wishes for good health.
 Generosity, particularly in the form of gift-giving, is regarded as a commendable trait; family members are willing to support one another and friends with financial assistance or other resources, such as food, clothing, or transportation via car or horse when necessary.
 Young people hold elders in high esteem, both within their families and in the broader community.
 They appreciate the wisdom of seniors.
 Referring to them as "old man" and "old woman."
 Both being terms that convey respect.
 The youth actively seek the counsel of elders for conflict resolution or guidance, demonstrating their respect by serving them first, allowing them to speak before others, and granting them the final word in serious discussions.